Drones in India, like drones in Africa, are expected to solve many of India’s critical problems by leapfrogging existing technological constraints.

 |Size||Nano (250g)||Micro||Small||Medium Large|

-To fly a drone (other than that in the Nano category), a permit by the Director-General (DG) of Civil Aviation will have to be obtained.
+To fly a drone (other than that in the Nano category) it is necessary to obtain a permit from the Director-General (DG) of Civil Aviation.
 Rules for each category vary.
 Nano, Micro and Small drones are not permitted to operate beyond a height of 15m, 60m and 120m, respectively.
 Additionally, these drones can fly within the visual line of sight and are prohibited from delivery of goods.

 Prior approval from the DG will be required for individuals and companies to import, manufacture, trade, own or operate drones.